 It was a sunny day as we headed out on the Silvertip boat to our morning German Channel dive.
 There I saw one large Manta Ray going into the cleaning station and a couple of sharks.
 I was surprised that the sharks were so large.

 We did a third dive at 10 feet for 15 minutes where I saw a puffer fish and my first Mandarin Fish.
 It was soooo cute.
-A native of this area with large yellow lips, green to it’s forhead, blue chin, orange body and blue squarish circles all over it’s body.
+A native of this area with large yellow lips, green to its forehead, blue chin, orange body and blue squarish circles all over it’s body.

 We went to Sea Passion for dinner.
-We had four turkeys baked four different ways and several other sides like corn bread, mashed potatoes, gravey, corn and cranberry sauce.
+We had four turkeys baked four different ways and several other sides like cornbread, mashed potatoes, gravy, corn and cranberry sauce.
 That evening we made a sand Manta Ray on the beach about the size of the real deal.
-With my guide and new best friends’ boyfreind, Paul, who made a sand shark with the boys.
+With my guide and new best friends’ boyfriend, Paul, who made a sand shark with the boys.

 I went to a beautiful waterfall with my dad.
 I went under two waterfalls and jumped off small ledges into a pool of water along the path of the river.
 There was lots of mud and one time I actually got stuck.
 I think my Keens were a little less pink after that hike.

 When we got back we packed up our stuff, took a shower and headed over to Sam’s tours for the graduation ceremony.
 There was a whole cooked pig!
-There was a ceremony for each of the groups: adults, teens, sassy/seals and junior open waters.
+There was a ceremony for each of the groups: adults, teens, sassy/seals, and junior open waters.
 Then there was the poem contest.
 The poem that my mom and I worked on the evening before got first place (out of like 20 poems).
-We won a underwater digital camera.

 We then watched the video made my Nick Martirano, who followed us around all week, said our last goodbyes and headed for the airport.
 I practically cried all the way there I was so sad to leave.